Wangbaiyue007/robot-dynamics-symbolic/README.md

 # Symbolic Dynamics
 Can machines beat humans in the [symbolic space](https://nosubject.com/Jacques_Lacan:The_Symbolic)?
+## Instruction
+Run `startup.m` to set path.
+Run `test.m` to see the comparison between the symbolic dynamics and the ground truth.
 ## Note
 The animation is currenly irrelavent and not done yet.
 ## Reference